 There is no cure for patients with idiopathic pulmonary fibrosis, but there are treatments that can help to improve your symptoms and quality of life.
 Treatment options include:

-• Oxygen therapy: This involves using oxygen to help you breathe more easily.
+Oxygen therapy: This involves using supplemental oxygen to help you breathe more easily, and is only used for those with hypoxia (abnormally low oxygen levels).

-• Medications: There are several different medicines that can be used to treat idiopathic pulmonary fibrosis, including anti-inflammatory drugs, immunosuppressants, and antifibrotic drugs.
+Medications: There are several different medicines that can be used to treat idiopathic pulmonary fibrosis, including anti-inflammatory drugs, immunosuppressants, and antifibrotic drugs.
+These are almost always managed by lung specialists (Pulmonologists) who are best able to discuss treatment options designed for people living with IPF.

-• Lung transplants: In some cases, a lung transplant may be an option.
-This is major surgery with a long recovery time, but it can improve your symptoms and quality of life.
+Lung transplants: In some cases, a lung transplant may be a final option.
+This is a major surgery with a long recovery time, but it can improve your symptoms and quality of life.

-• Clinical trials: There are often trials for new idiopathic pulmonary fibrosis treatments.
-Ask your doctor if there are any clinical practices that you may be eligible for.
+Clinical trials: There are often trials for new idiopathic pulmonary fibrosis treatments.
+Ask your pulmonologist if there are local clinical trials that you may be eligible for.

 Idiopathic pulmonary fibrosis medications